Natural Gas Laws and Incentives in Wisconsin

 A person using alternative fuel to operate a taxi used to transport passengers may be reimbursed for the paid amount of the Wisconsin state fuel tax.
 Refund claims must be filed within one year of the fuel purchase date and must be for a minimum of 100 gallons of alternative fuel.
 (Reference Wisconsin Statutes 78.75(1m)(a)(1) and 78.75(1m)(b))

 Heavy-Duty Transit Bus Grants

 The Wisconsin Department of Administration (DOA) offers grants for the replacement of eligible public transit buses.
 Funding is available for the replacement and scrapping of model year 1992-2009 heavy-duty public transit buses with new replacement diesel or alternative fueled buses.
-The program is funded by Wisconsin’s portion of the Volkswagen Clean Air Act Civil Settlement.
-For more information, including how to apply, see the DOA VW Mitigation Program page.
+The program is funded by Wisconsin’s portion of the Volkswagen Environmental Mitigation Trust.
+For more information, including how to apply, see the DOA VW Mitigation Program website.

 Idle Reduction and Natural Gas Vehicle (NGV) Weight Exemption

 Any vehicle or combination of vehicles equipped with fully functional idle reduction technology may exceed the state's gross and axle weight limits by up to 550 pounds (lbs.) to compensate for the additional weight of the idle reduction technology.
 To qualify, the vehicle operator must be able to prove the weight of the idle reduction technology with written certification and demonstrate that the idle reduction technology is fully functional at all times.